Peptidoglycan recognition protein 1: Functions

-The PGLYRP1 protein plays an important role in the innate immune response.
+The PGLYRP1 protein plays an important role in the innate immune response and inflammation.

 Peptidoglycan binding

 PGLYRP1 binds peptidoglycan, a polymer of β(1-4)-linked N-acetylglucosamine (GlcNAc) and N-acetylmuramic acid (MurNAc) cross-linked by short peptides, the main component of bacterial cell wall.
 Human PGLYRP1 binds GlcNAc-MurNAc-tripeptide with high affinity (Kd = 5.5 x 10−8 M) and MurNAc-tripeptide, MurNAc-tetrapeptide, and MurNAc-pentapeptide with Kd = 0.9-3.3 x 10−7 M with a preference for meso-diaminopimelic acid (m-DAP) over L-lysine-containing peptidoglycan fragments. m-DAP is present in the third position of peptidoglycan peptide in Gram-negative bacteria and Gram-positive bacilli, whereas L-lysine is in this position in peptidoglycan peptide in Gram-positive cocci.
 Smaller peptidoglycan fragments do not bind or bind with much lower affinity.
+PGLYRP1 also binds to peptidoglycan with ornithine in the third position of peptidoglycan peptide found in a spirochete, Borrelia burgdorferi.

 Camel PGLYRP1 binds MurNAc-dipeptide with low affinity (Kd = 10−7 M) and it also binds bacterial lipopolysaccharide with Kd = 1.6 x 10−9 M and lipoteichoic acid with Kd = 2.4 x 10−8 M at binding sites outside the canonical peptidoglycan-binding cleft with the ligands and PGLYRP1 forming tetramers.
 Such tetramers are unique to camel PGLYRP1 and are not found in human PGLYRP1 because of stearic hindrance.